-PED 103 - Volleyball 1 hour credit
+PED 103 - Volleyball

 In this course, basic techniques, skills, and rules are emphasized.
 Activities include participation and the study of safety factors.
 TBA

 PED 104 - Recreational Activities

 In this course, emphasis is placed on recreational lifetime carry-over value.
 Designed to develop performance in basic skills, this course includes badminton, horseshoes, croquet, shuffleboard, and table tennis.
 TBA